DataDog/dd-sdk-reactnative/docs/codepush.md

 Datadog recommends using `@datadog/mobile-react-native-code-push` in your app and the [datadog-ci][3] `react-native codepush` command to upload your source maps.
 This ensures that the `version` is consistent in both reported crashes and uploaded source maps.

-Refer to the [`example app`](https://github.com/DataDog/dd-sdk-reactnative-examples/tree/main/rum-react-navigation-codepush) to see an implementation of Datadog with codepush and React navigation.
+If you experience any issue setting up the Datadog SDK with codepush you can check out our [example application][6]

 ## Setup